Renkinios/meca0029-1_projet_vibra/README.md

-# projet_meca0029-1
-MECA0029–1 Theory of vibration Analysis of the dynamic behaviour of an offshore wind turbine jacket Academic year 2023 – 2024
+# MECA0029–1 Theory of Vibration

+## Analysis of the Dynamic Behaviour of an Offshore Wind Turbine Jacket

+### Academic Year 2023 – 2024